yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 your life easier in the short term only.
 In the long run, you will lack that important skill of knowing how to find information.
 You will become a hostage to those friends who help you.
 Also, don't learn from people around you;
-learn from books, StackOverflow, and open source software.
+learn from books, Stack Overflow, and open source software.

 {% quote You must be prepared to say "No" to your friends, your family, your habits, your wishes, your projects, colleagues, classes, methods, and lines of code. %}